w3c/csswg-drafts/css-view-transitions-2/element-scoped-view-transitions.md

 ## Motivation

-Scoped View Transitions delivers four benefits to the developer that were not achievable before:
+Element-Scoped View Transitions delivers four benefits to the developer that were not achievable before:

 * _Concurrent transitions:_  Two or more elements can run view transitions at the same time without being aware of each other.
 For example, different component libraries